The Portuguese arrive in modern-day Angola.

 17th and 18th Centuries

-Slave trade abolished by the Portuguese government.
+Slave trade is officially abolished by the Portuguese government.

 Following a coup in Portugal, Angola becomes independent.
 The country endures violence and civil war between political parties for the next 30 years